 In New Jersey, groundhogs can be a real threat to gardens.
 Though they look cute, their digging and munching habits can quickly ruin a beautiful yard.
 Homeowners across the Garden State often find their hard work damaged by these burrowing animals.
-Here, we’ll look at ways to protect your garden and explore humane, effective options for groundhog removal in NJ.
+Here, we’ll look at ways to protect your garden and explore humane, effective removal options.

 Groundhogs are particularly active in the spring and summer, when they’re busy feeding and building their burrows.
 They dig extensive tunnel systems that not only disrupt the landscape but can also weaken soil around foundations, patios, and walkways.
 For gardeners, the sight of half-eaten vegetables, chewed plants, and overturned soil can be disheartening.
 Understanding these animals’ behaviors and taking preventive steps can help protect your garden, keeping it lush and healthy despite nearby wildlife.